jordanmswilliams/Portfolio/New_To_Do.md

 1. Keep working on layout responsiveness.

 2. Style header buttons on hover and when on the current page.
+    [RW] - Done and pushed to Master.
+Jordan needs to make final styling decisions, but mechanisms are in place.

 Home

 1. Align header to the middle of the parallelogram.

 2. Button text still a bit too small.
+  [RW] - Done and pushed to Master.
+See Styles.CSS / .btn{} t0 make changes.

 About